 Which actually makes more sense to Grace than anything she's yet been told.

-It's mid-evening several weeks later, and Boyd is lounging barefoot on the sofa, reading glasses on, and as Grace returns quietly to her living room she's fairly certain it won't be long before he smugly announces that he's finished her daily paper's cryptic crossword.
+It's mid-evening just a week later, and Boyd is lounging barefoot on the sofa, reading glasses on, and as Grace returns quietly to her living room she's fairly certain it won't be long before he smugly announces that he's finished her daily paper's cryptic crossword.
 He has that sort of mind – able to follow the kind of esoteric, convoluted loops that defy normal deductive reasoning.
 And he is, of course, both extremely tenacious and highly intelligent – the latter being a quality she very definitely appreciates.
 The carefully-constructed image of the unimaginative, plodding investigator is a deliberate façade, artfully designed to disarm both suspects and unwary colleagues alike, but Grace… Grace never makes the mistake of underestimating him.
 To do so would be very dangerous indeed.

 "Henry says it's important that we talk," Grace says without preamble, as she settles into her favourite chair.
 "About Linda."

 Boyd looks at her over the top of his glasses. "'Henry'?"

 He glowers, expression heavy and sullen.
 "I know who you mean, Grace."

 It's not the first sharp gibe regarding her fellow psychologist, and she doubts it will be the last.
 It's childish of him, to say the least.
 Childish and unhelpful.
 Irritably, Grace says, "Please.
 Can we do without the macho posturing, just for once?"